datacommonsorg/docsite/bigquery/query_places.md

 ```

-* List all the places of type X within Z range of Y (do this using BQ geo apis), e.g. counties in 50km vicinity of Palo Alto:
+### List all the places of type X within Z range of Y using the [BQ Geography functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/geography_functions)

+As an example, counties in 50km vicinity of Palo Alto:

 ```sql
 SELECT County.id AS CountyId, County.name AS CountyName